 2 heads frisee, ends discarded and chopped roughly

 **Feel free to use organic mesclun, arugula or other favorite leafy green

 1 medium bunch scallions, well washed and thinly sliced

 1 tin of sardines (packed in water), drained and crumbled

 Celtic sea salt, to-taste

 Wash frisee well and spin dry.
 Place all the ingredients in a large bowl.
 Sprinkle Celtic sea salt to taste.
-Drizzle vinaigrette and toss well.
+Drizzle vinaigrette (recipe below) and toss well.

 1 tablespoon freshly squeezed lime juice

 1 tablespoon olive oil

 Whisk all the ingredients until well blended.
 Drizzle over frisee and toss well.